senpot/work/README.md

 # Work memo for me

 Hi there.
-This is work meme place for me.
+This is work memo place for me.
 So there items are useless for most people.

 [AWS](./AWS/README.md)